microsoft/OHDSIonAzure/infra/README.md

 This guide will assist you in deploying the infrastructure required for an OHDSI CDM in Azure using Azure SQL Server.
 The OHDSI on Azure comes in two parts: (1) Infrastructure Deployment (2) [OHDSI Application Deployment](/apps/README.md).

 Separation between infrastructure and application deployment allows for the benefit of removing dependencies between the two components.
-With OHDSI applications in constant development, it makes it challenging for Azure resources to pin to specific version everytime they are deployed or modified.
+With OHDSI applications in constant development, it makes it challenging for Azure resources to pin to a specific version everytime they are deployed or modified.
 Logical separation between infrastructure and application code could help reduce upkeeping of the terraform state file, difficulties with rolling back, and troubleshooting when an error occurs.

 ## Setup